tnyogesh/Dashboards/README.md

-# Dashboards
+# Basic Dashboards
-To showcase all type of dashboards
+To showcase all types of dashboards in the Power BI visualization tool.